loreanvictor/nokss/docs/intro.md

 </div>

 _nokss_ is a drop-in stylesheet that works out of the box.
-No need to use CSS classes: just write plain, semantic HTML, and _nokss_ will style it for you (as much as it can). _nokss_ is designed for prototyping, blogs, articles, small projects, etc. Basically any use case where semantic HTML is enough for distinguishing various elements.
-It can be further extended for more complex use cases, however that is not a top priority for this project.
+No need to use CSS classes: just write plain, semantic HTML, and _nokss_ will style it for you (as much as it can). _nokss_ is designed for prototyping, blogs, articles, small projects, and as a starting point for more invloved applications.

-Other features:

-- Fully responsive.
+- Its fully responsive.
 - Supports dark mode out of the box.
-- Customizable through CSS variables.
+- Extensive theming and customization via CSS variables.

 Except a few specific elements, this document is styled with _nokss_ itself, and acts as a preview.
 You can also change the theme in [Theming](#theming) section to see how it would look with other themes.